 VVR enables you to create snapshots that are images of the online data volumes at a given point in time.
 The data in the original volume may change; however, the snapshot can still be used as a stable and independent copy for various purposes.
 VVR provides two methods of creating snapshots: instant snapshots and traditional snapshots.
 Note: If the Secondary RVG is inconsistent, then VVR does not allow you to create snapshots of the volumes under this RVG.

-The instant snapshot feature is a separately licensed feature of VVR.
-The advantages of this method over the traditional snapshot method are that the snapshots are available immediately, and they may be space-optimized, thus requiring less space than the traditional snapshots.
+VVR provides an instant snapshot feature that has advantages over the traditional snapshot method.
+These snapshots are available immediately, and they may be space-optimized, thus requires less space than the traditional snapshots.

-See "Using the instant snapshot feature" on page 318.
+See "Using the instant snapshot feature" on page 254.